V&A (Victoria and Albert Museum)

 Founded in 1852 with the profits of the Great Exhibition, the V&A museum forms part of 'Albertopolis', Kensington's Victorian cultural quarter that also incorporates the Natural History Museum and the Royal Albert Hall.

-Described by original Director Sir Henry Cole as 'a refuge for destitute collections', an institution for which his fondest hope was that it would 'furnish a powerful antidote to the gin palace', the museum has since grown in size and stature to span 5,000 years of art, housing items from Europe, North America, Asia and North Africa.
+Described by original director Sir Henry Cole as 'a refuge for destitute collections', an institution for which his fondest hope was that it would 'furnish a powerful antidote to the gin palace', the museum has since grown in size and stature to span 5,000 years of art, housing items from Europe, Asia, Africa and the Americas.

-Collections include more than 10,000 paintings, as well as furniture, textiles, glassware and ironwork, prompting Sir Roy Strong to term the museum 'an extremely capacious handbag'.
+Among them are more than 10,000 paintings, as well as a range of furniture, ceramics, textiles, glassware, photographs, sculpture and ironwork, prompting Sir Roy Strong to term the museum 'an extremely capacious handbag'.

 Art Funded works